GuilhermeHNS/GuilhermeHNS/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/guilherme-souza-4068081a7/)](https://www.linkedin.com/in/guilherme-souza-4068081a7/)

 - :blue_book: I'm currently majoring in Systems Development.
-- :computer: In love with about technology and challenges.
+- :computer: In love with technology and challenges.
 I love to program and get knowledge of this area.
 - :sparkles: I like to learn, create new things and get different experiences.